A Brief History

 All remaining Space Shuttles are retired now, and NASA is currently without a manned space craft.

-Questions for students: Do you have any desire to travel in a spacecraft?
+Question for students (and subscribers): Do you have any desire to travel in a spacecraft?
 If so, to where?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!